Thinking we might be a good fit?

 Important Privacy Notice

-This contact form is not HIPAA-secure.
-Please do not include sensitive personal or medical information.
-Submitting this form does not create a therapeutic relationship and does not guarantee an appointment.
+Submitting this form does not guarantee an appointment.
 All appointments and further communication will take place through secure, HIPAA-compliant systems once we decide to work together.

 Office Location